sjyun/fongo/README.md

 Gridfs and capped collections are not supported.
 MapReduce is in minimal way but will be enhanced soon.

+   $near can be used
+   $geoWithin can be used with $box for now.

 ## Implementation Details

 Fongo depends on [Objenesis](http://objenesis.org/) to hijack the `com.mongodb.MongoClient` class.
 It has a "provided" dependency on the mongo-java-driver and was tested with 2.11.3.